 But this simplistic approach tends to be short-sighted because “natural behaviors” follow what people intuitively understand about themselves and their partners.
-If one doesn’t understand the other person, let alone themselves, giving people canned behaviors like “listen” and “respect” has a tendency to backfire.
+If one doesn’t understand the other person, let alone themselves, instructing people to behave in specific ways, such as “listening” and “respecting” their partner has a tendency to backfire.

 If instead, the “comedian-in-training” is given sufficient background on a topic, where they can learn about the subtle, possibly paradoxical nuances of a familiar experience, they will then realize what is actually funny about the topic, making it more likely they can deliver an authentic-sounding monologue.

 A similar paradigm is needed for entering into and maintaining romantic relationships: One must begin with at least a basic understanding of certain core principles about people —themselves as well as their partner.